Canon 1200D vs 5D

 - More heavily discounted: Has been around for much longer (launched in August 2005).

-If the count of relative strengths (bullet points above) is taken as a measure, the 1200D is the clear winner of the match-up (11 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1200D emerges as the winner of the contest (11 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1200D vs 5D

 This is why expert reviews are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Canon 1200D»||+||-||4/5||4/5||4.5/5||Feb 2014||449||-||Canon 1200D|